talisein/dregarnuhr/README.md

 - If you make an omnibus, you need the first book.
   - Missing volumes after that are ok (obviously, they will not be included)
-- The omnibus has the metadata of the first book, so the title will be "Part 1 Volume 1" in your ereader
 - I don't have a mac to test the mac version on.
 Let me know if it works.

 # Examples